Call for papers 2020

 Please read the following CFP carefully before submitting.

 Botconf is an international scientific conference aiming at bringing together academic, industrial, law enforcement and independent researchers working on issues related to the fight against botnets.
-You will find the content of last 2016’s edition here and 2017 here or 2018.
 The topics of interest include:

 - The functioning of botnets and of methods used to distribute malware related to botnets,

 - In particular, the functioning of malware and command & control mechanisms related to botnets,